 North Carolina Community College Systems –North Carolina Independent Colleges and Universities (ICAA)

+The ICAA rests upon assumptions common to successful articulation agreements.
+The primary assumption is that institutions recognize the professional integrity of other public post-secondary institutions that are accredited by U.S. Department of Education approved accrediting bodies for college transfer programs.
+All courses approved for college transfer under this agreement will be taught by faculty who meet the accrediting body’s credential requirements.
+Another assumption is that substantial commonality existsin the lower-division general education requirements and courses currently offered at NCICU and NCCCS institutions for the purpose of transfer.
 The general education requirements of the receiving institutions remain in effect for all students not participating in this articulation agreement.
 Institution-wide, lower-division general education requirements serve as the starting point for determining specific general education courses in each baccalaureate major.
-The specific lower-level courses required for each major at the senior institution are determined by the senior institution and outlined in the baccalaureate degree completion plans published by the senior institution.
-Upper-division general education requirements and graduation requirements at the senior institution are not affected by this agreement.
+The specific lower-level courses required for each major at each NCICU institution is determined by the NCICU institution and outlined in the its baccalaureate degree completion plans.
+Upper-division general education requirements and graduation requirements at the NCICU institution are not affected by this agreement.

 Transfer of Credits